sourcey/libsourcey/doc/api-base.md

 The active event loop.
-May be assigned at construction, otherwise the default event loop is used.
+May be assigned at construction, otherwise the default event loop will be used.

 #### `public  Application(uv::Loop * loop)` {#group__base_1gadb808e26528e18856d2896a3ce7947ca}